 Frequently Asked Questions

 A successful blepharoplasty operation will give you a more youthful and rested facial appearance.
 Skin folds and fat bulges will be removed and eyelid creases improved.
-Your plastic surgeon at Assure Cosmetic Centre is the best person to determine if your expectations are achievable.
+Your Specialist Plastic Surgeon at Assure Cosmetic Centre is the best person to determine if your expectations are achievable.

 Perfect symmetry cannot be guaranteed, as the two sides of our faces are usually not identical.
 The desired end result should be improvement, not perfection.